-According to Trek-Segafredo technical director Matt Shriver, making sure that the bikes work properly during three weeks of racing takes more than 7.5 litres of Finish Line EcoTech degreaser, six 120 ml bottles of chain lube, a tin of grease to cover all the wheels and bearings, and at least 10 700 ml tins of disc brake cleaner.
+According to Trek-Segafredo technical director Matt Shriver, making sure the bikes work properly through three weeks of racing takes more than two gallons of Finish Line EcoTech degreaser, six four-ounce bottles of chain lube, a can of grease to cover all the wheels and bearings, and at least 10 24-ounce cans of disc brake cleaner.

-Finish Line has serviced Trek-Segafredo with lubricants, degreasers, cleaners and polishes for more than 10 years.
-The company has distribution centres all over the globe, including a Belgian distributor called NOW Company that will be on standby to fulfil all distribution requests for the Tour.
+Finish Line has serviced Trek-Segafredo with lubricants, degreasers, cleaners, and polishes for more than 10 years.
+The company has distribution centers all over the globe, including a Belgian distributor called NOW Company that will be on standby to fulfill all distribution requests for the Tour.

 The Covid-19 pandemic has created logistical headaches for many of Trek-Segafredo’s partners, causing shipping problems and increasing demand for biking and all products related to it.
 What used to be a well-worn process suddenly became a lot more complicated.

 Sometimes, hiccups are unavoidable.
-Feedback Sports has reliably provided its partner teams with bike tools and trainers for 15 years, gradually scaling up its support as popularity for its products has increased.
-For future grand tours, they’re planning to make customised bike stands that celebrate their teams and the atmosphere of the races.
-But like a lot of companies that make sturdy goods, they’ve struggled during the last year to meet their customers’ needs as swiftly as they’d like.
+Feedback Sports has reliably provided its partner teams with bike tools and trainers for 15 years, gradually scaling up its support as popularity for their products has increased.
+For future grand tours, they’re planning to make custom bike stands that celebrate their teams and the atmosphere of the races.
+But like a lot of companies that make sturdy goods, they’ve struggled this past year to meet their customers’ needs as swiftly as they’d like.

-‘Fortunately, our products are built to last so it’s not a major issue and our teams have been incredibly gracious,’ Thomas McDaniel, Feedback’s Marketing Director, says.
-‘But we feel like we owe them the product they requested and it bothers us daily to not be able to satisfy the demand.
-To prevent this from happening again, in the second week of June we’re placing an order to get products to Europe for next season’s team camps, under the assumption that we’re going to be managing the same shipping struggles.”‘
+“Fortunately, our products are built to last so it’s not a major issue and our teams have been incredibly gracious,” Thomas McDaniel, Feedback’s Marketing Director, says.
+“But we feel like we owe them the product they requested and it bothers us daily to not be able to satisfy the demand.
+To prevent this from happening again, this second week in June we’re placing an order to get products to Europe for next season’s team camps, under the assumption that we’re going to be managing the same shipping struggles.”

-‘In France, we would look at who needs what, and we would make sure that we ship it expedited with a guaranteed delivery date by a certain day, probably one or two stages ahead, so that it couldn’t be missed,’ Jessica Miller, Hyperice’s Director of Partnership for Endurance, says.
-‘Often, a rider will be using a product on the bus more than they ever have before and they’re like, “I want this”.
-So then they reach out and we’ll coordinate getting it to them at the next stage so that they have their own personal product to use for the remainder of the Tour.’
+“In France, we would look at who needs what, and we would make sure that we ship it expedited with a guaranteed delivery date by a certain day, probably one or two stages ahead, so that it couldn’t be missed,” Jessica Miller, Hyperice’s Director of Partnership for Endurance, says.
+“Oftentimes, a rider will be using a product on the bus more so than they ever have before and they’re like, ‘I want this.’
+So then they reach out and we’ll coordinate getting it to them at the next stage so that they have their own personal product to use for the remainder of the Tour.”

 Thankfully, a few of Trek-Segafredo’s partnerships are relatively chaos-proof.
 Unior typically provides the team’s mechanics with new tools during the winter before the season.
 Under normal circumstances, Unior would visit the team at races directly for feedback about their products.
 Those personal conversations couldn’t take place during a pandemic-disrupted year, but the team already had everything it needed.